ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 ### Reviewing the results

 After a pipeline has completed, the `wd` will contain all the results files.
 The information contained within these files can be read into the R environment using the `read_phylota()` function.
 It will generate a `Phylota` object that contains information on all the identified 'clusters' -- i.e. groups of ortholgous sequences.
 A user can interact with the object to filter out unwanted sequences, clusters or taxonomic groups.
 The package comes with completed results for playing with.
-In the example below, we demonstrate how to generate a presence/absence matrix of all the genera in the top 10 clusters identifed for cycads.
+In the example below, we demonstrate how to generate a presence/absence matrix of all the genera in the top 10 clusters identifed for cycads, [1445963](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=1445963).

 ```r
 library(phylotaR)